Alain Grée: Education

-Grée studied in Paris at the Ecole des Arts appliqués (atelier d'Art Graphique) and at the Beaux-Arts de Paris.
+Grée studied in Paris at the École des Arts appliqués (atelier d'Art Graphique) and at the Beaux-Arts de Paris.

 Career

 Grée wrote three detective novels ("La Chouette" editions) and produced children's broadcasts on the French national television for two years.

 As an author and illustrator of children's books, Alain Grée published over 300 works for several publishers, including Casterman and Hachette, most of them in the 1960s and 1970s.
 His books were translated into 25 different languages.
 In that same period, Alain Grée also invented illustrated artwork for 12 educational board games for children, issued by Nathan.

 Grée also worked as an illustrator for Pomme d'Api and Journal de Babar magazines.
 He later created 10 books as initiation works to ship navigation for Gallimard editions.

-He worked as a journalist for the Voiles et Voiliers sailing ships magazine for 20 years, and is currently working as a graphic designer and editor of advertising publications.
+He worked as a journalist for the Voiles et Voiliers sailing ships magazine for 20 years, and was working as a graphic designer and editor of advertising publications at the time of his death.

-Personal life
+Personal life and death

-Grée married Monique in 1960 at Balbigny, and they have two children.
+Grée married Monique in 1960 at Balbigny, and they had two children.

-His main hobby and passion is sailing, and he has owned several sailboats.
+His main hobby and passion was sailing, and he owned several sailboats.
 In the 1970s, he sailed across the Atlantic Ocean twice.

+Grée died in Gassin, France on 28 February 2025, at the age of 88.